Skip to content

 Check Processing Status

-After uploading, files go through several processing stages:
+After you attach files, they go through several processing stages:

 Status Description

-queued File has been uploaded and is waiting to be processed
+queued File has been attached and is waiting to be processed

 processing Document is being analyzed and data extracted